UUhy/LTK/README.md

 * Jeol: JBX-5500FS Cassette

 ## Known Problems
-Macros that require matplotlib does not work on Windows.
+ImagetoGDS macro does not work on Windows
-KLayout Python cannot load matplotlib due to circular imports.
-No idea how to solve this problem.
+* Need to figure out the problem importing the packaged Pillow on Windows

 The LTK library loads before a layout is loaded.
 PCells that require layer data such as Jeol - Dose Series and Jeol - Field Markers will fail to load properly.
 To fix this,